Complex Post Traumatic Stress Disorder

 Complex PTSD very often co-occurs with dissociative disorders.
 Other common conditions it co-occurs with include borderline personality disorder, depressive or bipolar disorders, anxiety disorders, obsessive compulsive disorders, eating disorders and addictions.

-Therapy will help an individual with Complex PTSD.
-The International Trauma Questionnaire may help you to see if you have PTSD or Complex PTSD.
+Therapy can help an individual who has PTSD or Complex PTSD.
+The International Trauma Questionnaire can help you to see which type you have.
+Please see link below.

 Differences between PTSD and Complex PTSD

-Judith Herman is a psychiatrist and author who first proposed Complex PTSD as a separate diagnosis, she states:
+Judith Herman is a psychiatrist and author who first proposed Complex PTSD as a separate diagnosis from PTSD, she states:

 Both PTSD and CPTSD involve the following symptoms; re-experiencing in the here and now, avoidance and a sense of current threat.
 CPTSD also involves affect dysregulation (this refers to a poor ability to manage emotional responses or to keep them within an acceptable range of typical emotional reactions), a negative self-concept and disturbances in relationships.